lytedev/gpmplayer/readme.md

 A simple curses client for Google Play Music.

+![Queue mode screenshot][ss1]

 I started this project because [thunner][thunner] didn't support Two-Factor Authentication... or at least I couldn't figure it out.
 Anyways, writing your own tool is half the fun, right?

+## Disclaimer

+This project isn't really all that great to use.
+So far, it has the absolutely minimum amount of functionality/usability that I needed and I've basically stopped there.
+Please don't expect a full-featured client at this point!

 ## Dependencies